khoanmtk/pyano/README.md

 2. It make the velocity of note not too high or not too low
 3. It randomize the velocity to same as human

-Todo:
-- Add simplify left hand feature, change the lefthand arpeggio to:
-  - Only press chord for each bar.
-  - Or some common arpeggio pattern.
-  > Purpose of this feature is create the simpler piano arrangment for someone.

 ## Getting Started

 ### 1. Install Dependencies